scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

 ### “Static” imports

-When you want to import members in a way similar to the Java “static import” approach --- so you can refer to the member names directly, without having to prefix them with their class name --- use the following approach.
+When you want to import members in a way similar to the Java “static import” approach---so you can refer to the member names directly, without having to prefix them with their class name---use the following approach.

 Use this syntax to import all static members of the Java `Math` class: